Kimberly Bergalis: Death and posthumous controversy

 On December 8, 1991, Bergalis died of AIDS-related complications at her home in Fort Pierce, Florida.
 Her funeral was held on December 12 in her hometown of Tamaqua, Pennsylvania, after which she was buried in Saints Peter and Paul RC Lithuanian Cemetery.

 Shortly after Bergalis’ death, a small park on Hutchinson Island South, Florida, was renamed Kimberly Bergalis Memorial Park in her memory.

 Nearly three years after Bergalis’ death, in June 1994, CBS aired an episode of 60 Minutes that included a segment covering Acer and the patients he allegedly infected.
 The episode alleged that Bergalis, who said she was a virgin, had been treated for genital warts, a sexually transmitted disease, and showed her on videotape allegedly claiming to have had sex with two different men during her life.
 However, none of Bergalis' former serious boyfriends tested positive for HIV.
 In addition, the 60 Minutes anchors argued that the CDC may have botched the genetic tests that proved that Bergalis had the same strain of HIV as her dentist.
 The television broadcast was dismissed by CDC scientists as misleading and inaccurate.
 Stephen Barr, a journalist who contributed to the show, rebutted this dismissal.

-In 1990, Congressman Ted Weiss, who was skeptical of the CDC's conclusions, requested a formal investigation by the GAO, an independent federal research arm not beholden to the CDC.
-A GAO technical team thoroughly reviewed the CDC's actions and studied its evidence and conclusions.
+In 1990, Congressman Ted Weiss, who was skeptical of the CDC's conclusions, requested a formal investigation by the Government Accounting Office (GAO, in 2004 renamed General Accountability Office), an independent auditing, evaluation, and investigative body responsible to Congress.
+A GAO technical team reviewed the CDC's actions and studied its evidence and conclusions.
 Their report fully supported the CDC report and refuted the claims of Barr and other skeptics, point by point.
 The principal investigator of the GAO team, Mark Rom, Ph.D., later published an analysis of the case.
 Neither the CDC nor the GAO was able to solve the mystery of just how Bergalis acquired the HIV virus from Acer, but neither agency doubts that this did happen somehow.